UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 Table: Reaction Roll Results

-### Initiative & Phases
+### Initiative & Actions

 Characters must make a successul **DEX** save to gain the initiative and act before their enemies.
-Combatants take their actions in the following phases, with the side having the initiative acting first in each phase.

-#### Phases

-1. Magic, cast
-2. Missile
+On each of their turns, a character may move a short distance and take one other action, such as:

-3. Move
+* Move further
-4. Melee
-5. Magic, effect

-#### Casting Interruptions

-A spellcaster who is hit by an attack while casting a spell must make a **WIL** saving throw.
-If he fails, no effect takes place.

-#### Moving and Missiles

-A combatant who looses a missile in the missile phase cannot move during the move phase.
+* Attack
+* Interact with an object

 ### Attacks & Damage